NyckelAI/outboundblock/README.md

 ## Removing OutboundBlock

 Deleting the trigger will stop OutboundBlock from running.
+You can also remove the code itself from the Editor view.